Muhammad234871/apache-beam-pipeline/README.md

 ### **Prerequisites**

 1. **Apache Beam**: This project uses the Apache Beam SDK for Python.
-You will need to install it first.
+You will need to install it first to Run this project.
 2. **Python 3.7+**: Ensure that Python 3.7 or higher is installed.
 3. **Google Cloud SDK**: If you're working with Google Cloud Storage (GCS), you’ll need to authenticate using **Application Default Credentials**.